 - 1 cup frozen peas

-- Chopped fresh cilantro, for serving
+- Chopped fresh cilantro for serving

-- Prepared brown rice or quinoa, for serving
+- Prepared brown rice or quinoa for serving

 - Add the garlic and ginger and let cook 30 seconds, then add the red curry paste and red pepper flakes.
 Stir to combine and let cook 1 additional minute.
 Add the carrots and bell pepper and stir to coat with the spices and curry.

-- Store leftovers in an airtight container in the refrigerator for 3 to 4 days.
+- TO STORE: Keep leftovers in an airtight container in the refrigerator for 3 to 4 days.

 - TO REHEAT: Warm in a skillet over medium heat until steaming.
 YOu can also microwave in a covered microwave-safe container until heated through.

 - TO FREEZE: I do not recommend freezing, as I have not had the best luck freezing sauces that have a coconut milk base.